NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

  My take away is that we are not just passing by this energy gradient, we are wading through and into it.

- > Calculate the mass-energy of your own power bill and see what you get.
+ > Calculate the mass of your own power bill and see what you get.
 You might be surprised.

 ``` plaintext
 You have: 823.73 kW hours